Website is currently under development. Thank You

 Example: The Indian Ministry of Environment and Forests approved a proposal to clear 1,900 hectares of forest land for coal mining.
 The Indian Green Tribunal concluded in 2014 that the “Minister acted arbitrarily”.

 Example: In Juliana v.
 United States, 21 youth and others challenge decisions of the President of the United States and several federal departments and agencies because those decisions “have substantially caused the planet to warm and the oceans to rise.”
 (Opinion and Order, pg.
 4).
+The action relied on the doctrine of public trust and other rights of young people.
 On November 10, 2016, federal District Court Judge Aiken issued an Opinion and Order adopting a magistrate’s Findings and Recommendations and denying the federal government and industry intervenors’ motions to dismiss the case.
-Judge Aiken determined that the political question doctrine does not apply to this case; the plaintiffs have standing; and the plaintiffs have properly asserted due process and public trust claims
+Judge Aiken determined that the political question doctrine does not apply to this case; the plaintiffs have standing; and the plaintiffs have properly asserted due process and public trust claims.
+Repeated government attempts to halt the action have failed although at the end of 2018 permission was given to the government to appeal an Oregon federal court decision which permitted trial to go ahead.

 Relevant factors and arguments